 - GF Conditional Pricing lets you create pricing levels for your Gravity Form product fields based on conditional values in your form.

-Both Gravity Forms and Ninja Forms integrate seamlessly with popular email marketing services (like Mailchimp and AWeber), payment gateways (like PayPal), email notification services, eCommerce tools, and much more.
+Both Gravity Forms and Ninja Forms integrate seamlessly with popular email marketing services (like Mailchimp, Constant Contact, and AWeber), payment gateways (like PayPal), email notification services, eCommerce tools, CRMs, and much more.
 Gravity Forms integrates with far more tools out of the box than Ninja Forms.
 So, if you’re looking to pair your form builder up with different tools, Gravity Forms is your best bet.

 Gravity Forms allows integration with Gravity Perks add-ons which opens up many possibilities.
 You can enhance your Gravity Forms spam protection using different perks:

 - GF Blacklist allows you to quickly validate fields against a blacklist to prevent form submissions that include blacklisted words.

 - GF Disable Entry Creation lets you automatically delete a Gravity Forms entry (and any associated files) after the form is submitted.

 You can also integrate Gravity Forms with the best WordPress online store plugin, WooCommerce, in a variety of powerful and user-friendly ways- check out our handy guide here!